oils-for-unix/oils/doc/completion.md

 ---
-default_highlighter: oil-sh
+default_highlighter: oils-sh
 in_progress: yes
 ---

 Interactive Shell Completion
 ============================

-You can use interactive completion directly under `osh` or `oil`, or clients of a [headless shell](headless.html) can use it as an API.
+You can use interactive completion directly under `osh` or `ysh`, or clients of a [headless shell](headless.html) can use it as an API.

 ## Completion API